A Beginners Guide to Start a Drug Testing Business

 You may want to obtain a trademark from the U.S. Patent & Trademark Office to protect your business name and logo.

-Find a Location
+Finding a Location

-Your choice of a location can make or break your drug testing business, so put careful thought and analysis into your needs.
+Your choice of location can make or break your drug testing business, so put careful thought and analysis into your needs.
 This is not a decision to be made quickly or lightly.

 Consider the following factors when choosing a location: